 Get Access to Latest Updates

 Seems easy!
 Quite the opposite.
-It helps the admission committee to narrow down on its candidates at a large scale.
-Many students, unaware of the presentation dos and don’ts, get themselves kicked off at the end of the group discussion.
-Here are some pointers you should keep in mind while taking part in a group discussion:
+It helps the admission committee to narrow down its candidates at a large scale.
+Many students, unaware of the presentation's dos and don’ts, get themselves kicked off at the end of the group discussion.
+Here are some CAT GD preparation tips you should keep in mind while taking part in a group discussion: